jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_8_3_2"></a>
 #### [↖](#4_8)[↑](#4_8_3_1)[↓](#4_8_3_3) CloudWatch integration
+* CodeStar Notifications integration
 * Events can report and notify other services
 * CloudWatch Log Agent on machine can push logs to CloudWatch
   * *No logs* for ECS / Lambda deploys
 * Deployment *triggers* can notify SNS
   * Can trigger based on *deployment* or *instance* events

 <a name="4_8_3_3"></a>
 #### [↖](#4_8)[↑](#4_8_3_2)[↓](#4_8_3_4) Rollback